 Although the EM response data used as input for the resistivity inversions are well levelled (but not microlevelled), minor residual line-to-line variations in these data manifest themselves, amplified, as line-to-line variations in the resistivities of the inversion models.
-Line-to-line variations (or levelling errors) are more pronounced in the shallower model layers above 10 m depth (e.g., Figure 5.6, showing resistivity grids for the 3.1 m depth layer).
+Unlike the A5 Block inversions (GSI, 2020), line-to-line variations (or levelling errors) are not particularly more pronounced in the shallower model layers for WFD, but have a similar, moderate expression in all depth-layers.
 Microlevelling of the final, cleaned model dataset was carried out to remove line-to-line variations, treating each depth layer separately and following the workflow summarised in Table 5.2 and described in further detail below.
 The resistivity data for twenty-seven depth layers, from D1.0 to D103.4, were microlevelled.
-Examples of resistivity data grids, pre- and post-microlevelling, are shown in Figures 5.7, 5.9, 5.10 and 5.11 for depth layers D3.1, D12.3, D29.9 and D62.6 respectively.
+Examples of resistivity data grids, pre- and post-microlevelling, are shown in Figures 5.6, 5.8, 5.9 and 5.10 for depth layers D3.1, D12.3, D29.9 and D62.6 respectively.

-Figure 5.7: A6 Block EM inversion - grid maps of resistivity for 3.1 m depth-layer.
+Figure 5.6: WFD Block EM inversion - grid maps of resistivity for 3.1 m depth-layer.
 (Top) Final cleaned dataset.
 (Bottom) Final cleaned dataset after microlevelling.
-Models are blanked where solutions fall outside the threshold limits of the three QC criteria applied: NsensD3.1, QCpdiffD3.1 and P12resid.
-Microlevelled data are further blanked in proximity of the coastline.
-Inverse Distance Weighted gridding is used, with 50×50 m grid mesh.
+Models are blanked where solutions fall outside the threshold limits of the three QC criteria applied: NsensD3.1, QCpdiffD3.1 and P3resid.
+Inverse Distance Weighted gridding is used, with 50 x 50 m grid mesh.
 Colour scale used: log-linear distribution, with conductors shown in blue and resistors in red.
-Irish coastline shown (black line).

 Following gridding of the final, clean resistivities for all depth layers, the microlevelling procedure consists of computing microlevelling-error grids, in which line-to-line differences (errors) are isolated, by applying dual Butterworth high-pass and Directional Cosine filters to the final resistivity grids.
-The example microlevelling-error grid of Figure
+The example microlevelling-error grid of Figure 5.7, for depth layer D3.1, illustrates the line-to-line differences extracted from the final

-5.8, for depth layer D3.1, illustrates the line-to-line differences extracted from the final D3.1 resistivity grid of Figure 5.7 (upper grid).
-Subtraction of the microlevelling-errors yields the final microlevelled D3.1 resistivity grid of Figure 5.7 (lower grid).
+D3.1 resistivity grid of Figure 5.6 (upper grid).
+Subtraction of the microlevelling-errors yields the final microlevelled D3.1 resistivity grid of Figure 5.6 (lower grid).
 Practically, the subtraction of microlevelling-errors is achieved by re-sampling the microlevelling-error grids back to the line database, as a new data channel, where they are subtracted from the resistivity data channels, to produce line-based, microlevelled resistivity data for each depth layer - the final product of the EM inversions.
-It is noted that microlevelling was carried out with resistivities in the log10 domain.
-Log10(resistivity) values are converted to resistivity values for the public release of the inversion models.
+It is noted that microlevelling was carried out with resistivities in the log{10} domain.
+Log{10} (resistivity) values are converted to resistivity values for the public release of the inversion models.